-Bargain Meal of the Week, Chicken, Chicken Enchiladas with Ranchero Sauce, Chicken Left Overs, Cream Cheese, Frugal Hausfrau, Mexican or Southwestern, Tomato sauce, tortillas, Turkey, Turkey Left Overs
+Bargain Meal of the Week, Chicken, Chicken Enchiladas with Ranchero Sauce, Chicken Left Overs, Cream Cheese, Frugal Hausfrau, Mexican or Southwestern, Tip of the Day, Tomato sauce, tortillas, Turkey, Turkey Left Overs

 An old school Chicken (or turkey) Enchilada, the tortilla wrapped around a creamy filling, napped in an easy Ranchero Sauce.
 Finished with just a sprinkle of cheese (after all, there is cheese in the filling) these are truly delicious.
 The sauce, flavorful (but not hot) gives a sharp contrast to the enchilada, itself.
 It’s a beautiful thing.

 While by no means a “diet” or “healthy food, this type of sauce on an enchilada is a bit more authentic and shaves hundreds of calories per serving over the white, sour cream and green chili enchiladas that are so popular today.
 Purists would argue for days over this ingredient or that in the sauce, perhaps, especially over the use of bell peppers and the chili powder…

 I’m going to answer ahead of time: It’s delicious, it’s fast and it’s easy.
 And I don’t care. *smiles and takes another bite…* So this isn’t a mail order your chiles, toast them, fry them, blend them and fry them again recipe – this is simply a delicious enchilada that I hope your family loves as much as ours!

 As far as cost, all these ingredients regularly go on sale (with the exception, perhaps, of the Mexican cheese) and the Mexican items on go on a deep sale around Cinco de Mayo.
 Shop well, and use grocery store cheese and your price will be lower.